The Architect: Autonomous Development Lifecycle Layer for Agentic AI Coding Tools

 pip install the-architect

-Requires Python 3.11+ and one or more supported AI coding CLI tools: Claude Code, Codex, or OpenCode.
+Requires Python 3.11+ and at least one supported AI coding CLI: Claude Code, Codex, or OpenCode.